-d) Observe that the rate paid to the employees agree to the authorized salary/pay rate found within the personnel file.
+iv.
+Observe that the rate paid to the employees agrees to the authorized salary/pay rate found within the personnel file.

-Performance: Agreed the pay rates to the authorized salary/pay rates maintained in employee files.
+Performance: Agreed the pay rates to authorized salary/pay rates maintained in employee files.

-18. Obtain from management a list of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select 2 employees/officials, obtain related documentation of the hours, and pay rates used in management's termination payment calculations, agree the hours to the employees'/officials' cumulative leave records, and agree the pay rates to the employees'/officials' authorized pay rates in the employees'/officials' personnel files.

-Performance: Inquired of management of those employees/officials that NOMMA terminated during the fiscal period and management's representation that the list is complete.
-No termination payments were made during the fiscal year.
+- C. Obtain a listing of those employees that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select 2 employees, obtain related documentation of the hours and pay rates used in management's termination payment calculations and NOMMA's policy on termination payments.
+Agree the hours to the employees' cumulative leave records and agree the pay rates to the employees' authorized pay rates in the employees' personnel files and agree the termination payments to NOMMA's policy. - Performance: Obtained a listing of those employees that received termination payments during the fiscal period from management, and received management's representation in a separate letter that the listing is complete.
+The hours used in management's termination payment calculations were agreed to cumulative leave records and the pay rates agreed to authorize pay rates in the personnel files.